 - Boosts morale: Successfully paying off a loan can provide a sense of relief and boost your morale.
 It can give you confidence in your ability to manage and eliminate debt, which can positively impact your financial behavior.

-Disadvantages of foreclosing a loan
+Disadvantages of foreclosing a personal loan

 However, there are several disadvantages to pre-closing a loan:

-- Impact on CIBIL Score: Your CIBIL Score may take a hit for a short duration, which might affect your creditworthiness in the future.
+- Impact on CIBIL Score: Your CIBIL score may take a hit for a short duration, which might affect your creditworthiness in the future.
 This temporary dip can make it more difficult to secure new loans immediately after pre-closing a loan.

 - Foreclosure charges: You might have to pay high foreclosure charges depending on your lender and the tenure of the loan.
 These charges can sometimes negate the savings from interest, making pre-closing less advantageous.